mukulaggy/doc/doc.md

 > The Manual Analysis screen is split into two main sections:
 - **Left Pane:** Pipetally table (fetched from database)
-- **Right Pane:** Visualization of pipeline scan with defect markers
+- **Right Pane:** Visualization of pipeline scan with defects/pipe features

 ---